 Theory sessions were designed to build upon the previous days teachings, while the mix of early morning, afternoon and evening sessions were spent putting our newfound knowledge in to practice.
 The wind, if possible, grew even stronger at times so that we could almost horizontal against it, but we were assured it could be a lot worse… It was certainly exhilarating.

 Marcus and his team members, Harry and Nick, were fantastic tutors, each specialising in a slightly different aspect of photography and each more than happy to answer our seemingly endless questions.
 Information was pitched to the right level of skill for each person and they were friendly, knowledgeable, patient, encouraging, and inspiring.
 The Uig Hotel was a wonderful base for the week; beds were comfortable, showers were hot (very important!) the staff were welcoming, and the food was extremely tasty and cooked with local produce.
 Perfect after a day out in the fresh air!

 Over the course of the week we also visited Talisker Bay, Kilt Rock, Portree, and that most photographed of castles, Eilean Donan, practising landscapes, portraits, long exposures, and some wildlife and macro photography too.
 Our patience was rewarded one evening with a beautiful sunset over Uig bay, with one eye on the colourful sky and the other on our tripods to make sure they remained upright in the face of a strong sea breeze.
 Unfortunately, earlier lessons seemed to have gone out of my head and all my photos that evening were incredibly out of focus – I hadn’t realised that the lens was focused on the small patch of grass immediately in front of my camera, so everything else was very blurred.
 Ooops.

 All photos taken by Rachel Bates.

-For details on other photography courses and holidays visits Marcus’s website Marcus McAdam Photography.
+For details on other photography courses and holidays visit Marcus’s website: Marcus McAdam Photography.